Unknown ***

 Unknown is a movie that starts off with a pretty cool initial premise.
 A doctor and his wife travel to Germany for a lecture in innovative technology and the doctor leaves the hotel to go back to the airport after something he left behind.
 During the cab ride, there is a horrible accident where the cab goes off a bridge.
 The doctor is saved, but in a coma for a number of days.
 When he awakes, he goes to find his wife and she does not know who he is at all.
 In his place, another man stands beside her, claiming to be the real him.

-Liam Neeson is the film’s star, playing dr. martin Harris, and this actor is no stranger to foreign country thrillers. unknown is absolutely meant to cash in on the success of nelson’s big hit thriller taken from a few years back. and why not? that movie was an absolute gamble, having an older actor as the star of an action movie. and it paid off brilliantly.
-Neeson might not be as young as Matt Damon or Daniel Craig (the respective stars of the Bourne and bond series’), but he’s a believable tough guy actor and he’s also someone you can relate to in emergency situations like the ones these movies throw him at him.
+Liam Neeson is the film’s star, playing Dr. Martin Harris, and this actor is no stranger to foreign country thrillers.
+Unknown is absolutely meant to cash in on the success of Nelson’s big hit thriller Taken from two years earlier.
+And why not?
+That movie was an absolute gamble, having an older actor as the star of an action movie, and it paid off brilliantly.
+Neeson might not be as young as Matt Damon or Daniel Craig (the respective stars of the Bourne and Bond series’), but he’s a believable tough guy actor and he’s also someone you can relate to in emergency situations like the ones these movies throw him into.

 It’s short lived, of course, because there are people trying to kill him around every corner and that kind of tips him off that there’s more to this than he knows.
 He doesn’t know why these people want him dead, but he’s guessing it has something to do with the man who has stolen his identity.
 Harris fights off thugs in a hospital, and then later in an apartment building.
-The action isn’t half as good as it was in taken, but that’s okay, because this is a different kind of movie.
-That was a pure action movie, whereas this one is more of a psychological thriller.
+The action isn’t half as good as it was in Taken, but that’s okay, because this is a different kind of movie.
+That was a pure action movie.
+Yes, there are some pretty cool car chase here, but it’s a thriller and a mystery as much as it’s an action movie, and has more in common with Hitchcock assassination conspiracy movies (like the Man Who Knew Too Much, or North By Northwest,) than terrorist action movies.

-Another avenue Neeson pursues is hiring a detective.
+Another avenue Harris pursues is hiring a detective.
 He hires an older man who has considerable espionage experience.
-This man makes smart arguments, uncertain if he even believes Neeson’s story himself.
-He looks for motive, just like a police detective would, asking Neeson why someone would want to pretend to be him.
+This man makes smart arguments, uncertain if he even believes Harris’ story himself.
+He looks for motive, just like a police detective would, asking Harris why someone would want to pretend to be him.
 What would that give the person access to?

-Neeson writes out his schedule of where he was going to be on each day and what he was going to be doing. since he knows where he was going to be, he knows where the imposter, (played by Aidan Quinn), is going. he shows up at a meeting with a renowned science professor and Quinn is already there.
-Neeson pleads his case to the professor, mentioning things that he spoke to the man about on the phone. unfortunately Quinn knows all of the same little details. in one very clever, but also funny moment, the two of them, standing side by side, start talking at the same time and saying the same things. it’s as if they were clones or something. luckily this movie doesn’t get into any of that. it stays a thriller, and never goes anywhere near sci-fi. thank goodness for that.
+Harris writes out his schedule of where he was going to be on each day and what he was going to be doing.
+Since he knows where he was going to be, he knows where the imposter, (played by Aidan Quinn), is going.
+He shows up at a meeting with a renowned science professor and the imposter is already there.
+Harris pleads his case to the professor, mentioning things that he spoke to the man about on the phone.
+Unfortunately the imposter knows all of the same little details.
+In one very clever, but also funny moment, the two of them, standing side by side, start talking at the same time and saying the same things.
+It’s as if they were clones or something.
+Luckily this movie doesn’t get into anything of that sort.
+No ventures into sci-fi for this one.
+Thank goodness for that.
+The unexpected truth into sci-fi is never a good move (like in The Forgotten with Julianne Moore.)

 There’s some pretty good casting in this movie, first and foremost of course being Neeson in a genre that he has had success with in the past.
-Then there’s January Jones as his wife, an actress so beautiful that she elevates everything she’s in. it’s nice to have Aidan Quinn back on the screen, and Frank Langela and Diane Kruger are both seasoned veterans at this Point.
+Then there’s January Jones as his wife, an actress who is both bland and beautiful, and adds just the right touch to each project she’s in (like X-Men First Class.) in.
+It’s nice to see former nineties star Aidan Quinn (Legends of the Fall,) back on the screen, and Frank Langela and Diane Kruger are both seasoned veterans.
 Every one of these players helps carry the movie and make it the thrill ride that it is.